To download and view our policies, please select from the links below

-Our setting has a legal duty to help safeguard children against suspected or actual ‘significant harm’.
+Safeguarding Policy Our setting has a legal duty to help safeguard children against suspected or actual ‘significant harm’.
 We have a procedure for managing complaints or allegations against a member of staff.
 We offer support, including referral to appropriate agencies when necessary, to help families in difficulty.

-Busy Bees is committed to maintaining the accuracy, confidentiality, and security of your personal information.
+Confidentiality Policy Busy Bees is committed to maintaining the accuracy, confidentiality, and security of your personal information.
 All personal information such as names, addresses, phone numbers, e-mail addresses, age, gender, and medical information provided to Busy Bees, whether on a child registration form or in another format, is considered private.
 Only staff and volunteers who require the information to do their job will have access to personal information.

 Your knowledge and consent are required for the collection, use and disclosure of your family's information except where required or permitted by law - that is why we ask for your signed consent as part of our registration form.
 We ask your permission to use your name, phone number, and e-mail address.
-We aim to be as paperless as possible so most parent/carer communication such as newsletters will by e-mail.
+We aim to be as paperless as possible so most parent/carer communication such as newsletters will be by e-mail.
 Other parents/carers may also need to contact you to switch duty days, consult you about a meeting etc. You have the right to access your information.

-Parents/carers are asked to keep their children at home if they are infectious, and to inform the playgroup as to the nature of the infection, so that we can alert other parents/carers and make careful observations of any child who seems unwell.
-Parents/carers are asked not to bring into Busy Bees any child who has been vomiting or had diarrhoea, until at least 48 hours has elapsed since the last attack.
+Sickness Policy Parents/carers are asked to keep their children at home if they are infectious, and to inform the playgroup as to the nature of the infection, so that we can alert other parents/carers and make careful observations of any child who seems unwell.
+Parents/carers are asked not to bring into Busy Bees any child who has been vomiting or had diarrhoea, until at least 48 hours have elapsed since the last attack.
 If a child becomes ill whilst at Busy Bees, the staff will alert the parent/carer to request immediate pick up.
 Staff will wait quietly with the child until the parent/carer arrives.

-If your child has any health problems please inform the staff.
+Administration of Medicine Policy If your child has any health problems please inform the staff.
 Although it is the parents’/carers’ responsibility to administer prescription or non-prescription medication, we have a designated member of staff (Lorraine Light) who is assigned to administer medicine when required, and all staff will be trained to fill in if she is absent.